 ^{)} Included the effect of foreign currencies translation.

-Not implement SFAS 71 Including the unused credit facilities for credit cards amounting to Rp36,174,255 c.
+Including the unused credit facilities for credit cards amounting to Rp36,174,255 c.
 Movements of allowance for impairment losses on commitments and contingencies (continued):

 31. ESTIMATED LOSSES ON COMMITMENTS AND CONTINGENCIES (continued)